pulsejet/memories/README.md

     - If you add any photos from outside Nextcloud, you must run the scan and index commands.
     - Indexing may be slow, since all files must be downloaded from the storage.
 The app currently assumes that the Exif data is present with the first 20MB of each file.
     - This function is experimental and may not work as expected.
 Please report any issues.
+- The archive feature moves photos to a separate folder called `.archive` at the root of your timeline.
+You can use this, for example, to move these photos to a cold storage.

 ## Special Thanks
 Nextcloud team.
 At least one half of the code is based on the work of the [Nextcloud Photos](https://github.com/nextcloud/photos).